 For example- AI technologies will take away 8 lakh jobs in Hong Kong by 2028

 These types of headlines are 'direct headlines' which target readers looking out for solutions concerning a particular problem.
 Mostly, these types of headlines start with a 'how to' phrase and contain step-by-step methods to achieve the goal of the reader in understanding a particular topic.

 For example- How to make the transition to boarding school easier.

 These types of headlines (as the name goes) generate a sense of curiosity among readers with the question they pose.
 Furthermore, the answer to the problem in the headline is provided in the article itself.

 For example- What's On Your Audiobooks' List this Month?

 An 'emotional headline' intends to generate a strong sense of emotion among the readers.
 This type of headline may be 'positive' or 'negative' in its approach.

 For example- Remembering KK's musical legacy on his first death anniversary

 These types of headlines are mostly related to breaking news and do not have an extensive shelf life.
 However, they are important in making the readers aware of the recent happenings around the world.

-However, that does not mean that the article itself is authentic.
 If the headline is authentic then the article needs to further the authenticity by providing proper citations and sources to justify its claims.
 For example- In recent times, the Indian internet got flooded with bizarre claims which said how NASA had discovered 'scientific' aspects of certain religious beliefs.